Challenges before armed forces likely to be more complex in future, India should prepare itself: Army chief | Politics

 - India

-Chief of Army Staff Manoj Pandey on Wednesday said the dangers and challenges before the armed forces are likely to get more complex in the future and India needs to be ready to face them.
+Army Chief General Manoj Pande on Wednesday said the dangers and challenges before the armed forces are likely to get more complex in the future and India needs to be ready to face them.

 The Chief of Army Staff said the armed forces should prepare for the future keeping in mind the possible challenges.